The 3 Pillars of Critical Hours Programming

 Online Training

 The Critical Hours Task Group produced a series of training videos and quizzes for critical hours staff to learn more about the Three Pillars.
-Links below, and be sure to scroll down to read more about the Three Pillars.
+Quiz links will be available below in summer 2024, and be sure to scroll down to view the Three Pillars videos.
+Full playlist available at: https://www.youtube.com/playlist?list=PL5EebFsfaIbPBLEnx2GvkeCvf1GWOYov4.

 If you would like to have personalized quizzes for your programs or to set up a tracking system for your staff to complete the trainings, contact info@growingupgreat.ca.
-Currently, the videos and quizzes are only available in English.
+To view in French, please visit here.

 Three Pillars training flyer